Skip to main content

 Gas chromatography offers many advantages because it’s a reliable analytical method for identifying unknown substances in a volatile compound.
 Gas chromatography is versatile and can measure hundreds of compounds, so it’s useful in many industries and applications.

 Compared to other chromatography techniques, gas is much faster than HPLC, and the operational parameters of the experiment are more easily changed for quicker and more versatile analysis.
-Gas chromatography is often paired with mass spectrometry for more versatility and greater identification of unknown compounds.
+Pairing gas chromatography with mass spectrometry allows for more versatility and greater identification of unknown compounds.

 Gas Chromatography & Quality Control